 We know, and John Edward knows, that he is not speaking to the loved one of his client.
 But let us assume, for the sake of argument, that he has contacted a spirit.
 How does he know what kind of a spirit he has conjured up?
 How does he know it’s not an evil spirit, a demon?
 The nature of demons is to lie and deceive.
-Speaking of the devil, Satan, and therefore his minions, Jesus said “He was a murderer from the beginning, and has nothing to do with the truth, because there is no truth in him.
-When he lies, he speaks according to his own nature, for he is a liar and the father of lies” (Jn 8:44).
+Speaking of the devil, Satan, and therefore his minions, Jesus said “He was a murderer from the beginning, and abode not in the truth, because there is no truth in him.
+When he speaketh a lie, he speaketh of his own; for he is a liar, and the father of it” (Jn 8:44).

 So, if Edward really has made contact with a spirit, it is certainly not a “good” or “friendly” or truthful spirit or ghost because the only spirits that communicate with men are malicious, evil, lying, spirits; and they are bent on the destruction of humanity as a whole, and of individuals.
 They will tell the seeker what they want him/her to believe and will not be honest unless that will cause the seeker harm.
 And they can reveal the most secret and intimate information about a person because they, as incorporeal beings, have access to such information.
 Because each of these demons has been around since creation, and are invisible to the human eye, they can gather information about their targeted individuals because they know them, and have been around them for all or part of these people’s lives; thus, they will know information that no human could ever know, such as their victim’s grandmother’s middle name, or the name of the cat they had as a child, and so on.
 In this way, the evil spirits deceive a person into thinking they really are communicating with the spirit of the person they want to speak to because it is the only one who would know this secret or information.